Top 10 budget and free things to do in Dubrovnik!

 7. Sit in a caffé.
 When in Dubrovnik do like Dubrovnik’s people do.
 And this one is an absolute classic.
 Croatia’s favorite activity is definitely having a coffee and people watching (we mean- gossiping).
 We can do this for hours.
 The little caffés on the main street are perfect for this, but if you’re looking for a cheaper solution check out the smaller streets – you will get equally good service for much less money.

 8. Island of Lokrum is a must see.
 It takes only 10 minutes to get there from the port of Old town.
 This beautiful island is rich with sea side cliffs, amazing nature (botanical garden & interesting animal species) hidden rocky beaches and many other attractions like The dead sea, old monastery etc .
 So there are many ways to spend a couple of hours in this beautiful island just opposite of Dubrovnik.

 9. The Srđ Hill.
 Experiencing beautiful Dubrovnik by strolling the streets is one thing.
 Seeing it in all of its glory from high is another thing.
 We suggest you to take the short cable car ride up to The Srđ Hill to see Dubrovnik from the above.
 The views from up there are absolutely breathtaking.
 If you do it independently, an adult round-trip ticket will cost you 100 kuna.
 If you want to experience the views from atop Srd.
 Hill both in the morning and the evening, the Night and Day Package would suit you best at 150 kuna.

-10. Go kayaking.
-Another interesting, yet adventorous way to explore Dubrovnik’s coast.
+10. Kayak Tours Dubrovnik.
+Another interesting, yet adventurous way to explore Dubrovnik’s coast.
 As you cruise along the clear blue sea you circle the Island of Lokrum, explore the small caves, and make a quick stop into a private cave beach along the Dubrovnik coast line called Betina špilja.